Paul Cauthen

-Paul Mark Cauthen (born April 11, 1986) is a singer-songwriter from East Texas.
+Paul Mark Cauthen (born 1985/1986) is an American singer-songwriter from East Texas.
 He started his music career in an Americana/indie folk rock duo called Sons of Fathers, before turning solo.
 He has released three albums and an EP as a solo artist, the most recent being Country Coming Down released in April 2022.
+Cauthen's fourth solo album, Black on Black is set to release on 25 October, 2024.